Xavimc04/cfx-server-manager/README.md

 ## Working on features

 - Preview saved posts or filter by
-- Preview payments and total amount
 - Get payment code and use it ingame
 - Lua script to use it ingame
 - Landing page content

 ## Bugs